 We have an ongoing partnership with the local library and continue to build community knowledge by actively participating in community walks.
 Community walks are an important component as they provide the children with the opportunity to engage with their community; to build relationships and an understanding to those around them.
 This provides the children with a sense of belonging.
-Our Toddler Program has 2 six seater red 'buggys' and they have become well known in the community To ensure safety there are always 2 or more staff off site with the children at all times and ratios are always maintained.
+To ensure safety there are always 2 or more staff off site with the children at all times and ratios are always maintained.